 This is also good news for people thinking of spending an extended time here, as well.

 Digital nomads with dreams of the perfect tropical remote work spot will love the safety and reasonable cost of living in Cozumel, and there are safe lodgings (with good wifi) and a growing number of public places you can find a space to get some work done.

 COVID-19 concerns complicated matters, of course.

 Current Mexico travel advisories are often related to coronavirus, a lower rate of vaccinations (currently) in the country, etc.

-Throughout the Covid-19 pandemic, Cozumel island has experienced limited cases of coronavirus but has not experienced a shortage of hospital beds, or a rampant spread of the virus.
-The numbers here – while unlikely to be highly accurate – are generally quite low.
-Through a combination of sanitary protocols, social distancing (sana distancia in Spanish), and a gradual reopening of business and tourism, the island has fared very well.
+During the Covid-19 pandemic, Cozumel island experienced limited cases of coronavirus but didn’t experience a shortage of hospital beds, an early fear.
+Nor was there ever a rampant spread of the virus.
+The numbers here – while unlikely to be highly accurate – were generally quite low.
+Through a combination of sanitary protocols, social distancing (sana distancia in Spanish), and a gradual reopening of business and tourism, the island fared very well.